nutsfinance/tapio-eth/docs/StableAsset.md

-*This is the account that has governance control over the StableSwap contract.*
+*This is the account that has governance control over the StableAsset contract.*

 #### Returns